Keyboard Maestro 8 Automates Even More of Your Mac Life

 Drag to create actions: Keyboard Maestro 8 features lots of subtle changes to the macro editor (including full AppleScript support for creating and manipulating macros), but the one I like the most is support for dragging files into a macro.
 Drag an application in, and you get an Activate Application action.
 Drag a script in, and you get the appropriate Execute Script action.
 And any other file, when dragged in, will create an Open File action.

-Assistance: If you’re having trouble figuring why a macro isn’t doing what you expect, you can choose Help > Assistance to bring up a window that helps you troubleshoot a wide variety of problems, both with Keyboard Maestro itself and with your macro.
+Assistance: If you’re having trouble figuring out why a macro isn’t doing what you expect, you can choose Help > Assistance to bring up a window that helps you troubleshoot a wide variety of problems, both with Keyboard Maestro itself and with your macro.
 It also provides links to documentation, tutorials, the support forum, and more.
 Plus, a new warning system in the editor notifies you if you make certain common mistakes while building a macro.

 Those changes are the tip of the proverbial iceberg for Keyboard Maestro 8, which boasts over 100 new features overall.
 You can trigger macros directly from the clipboard switcher to transform clipboard history items, increase the text size in the editor and clipboard switchers for improved readability, download text or images from remote Web sites, save and access structured data with permanently saved dictionaries, and much more.